ohadch/ohadch/README.md

 - docker, linux and bash
 - GCP as the go-to cloud provider

-💼 I worked before as a fullstack developer at DeepCoding.
+💼 I worked before as a fullstack developer at DeepCoding for two years.

 🌹 I voluntarily developed a realtime management system for my gliding club.